intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

     final muxTree = ReductionTree(vec, muxReduce,
         clk: clk, depthBetweenFlops: 2, control: control, name: 'mux');
+}
 ```

-Being able to quickly generate tree reductions is another way to map
+Being able to quickly generate tree computations is another way to map
 what are common software design patterns into hardware with a high
 degree of control over the performance of that hardware.